aaronbloomfield/pdr/labs/lab10/index.md

 Whatever your implementation, you should be able to accurately describe its worst case Big-Theta performance both in running time and space (memory) usage.

-**Serializing Data Structures.**  One thing we have not dealt with in previous labs is serializing various data structures (writing them to a file or standard output, and reading them back in).
+One thing we have not dealt with in previous labs is serializing various data structures (writing them to a file or standard output, and reading them back in).
 You will need to do this with your prefix code tree.
 The fact that you must read this data structure from a file and write to standard output may affect how you choose to represent it in your program.
-Keep in mind that the format for how to write it to a file is fixed, as described below (in the pre-lab section).
-You will need to re-create your Huffman coding tree from the first part of the file format described below.
+Keep in mind that the format for how to write it to a file is fixed, as described in the pre-lab section.
+You will need to re-create your Huffman coding tree from the first part of that file format.

-**operator<():** If you are creating a `HuffmanNode` (or similar) with an `operator<()` method, make sure that method is `const` (both in the .h file and in the .cpp file).

 ------------------------------------------------------------